SanchezMax/iOS_Contest_2022/README.md

 To build this project, you have to use MacOS and have Xcode installed.
 Then, open the project by double-clicking "IOSContest2022.xcodeproj".
-Make sure you've signed it with your Team's signification ("iOSContest2022" -> "Signing & Capabilities" -> Choose your "Team").
+Make sure you've signed it with your Team's signification ("iOSContest2022" -> "Signing & Capabilities" -> Choose your "Team") and fetched all requiered dependencies (automatically, just wait for the end of fetching).
 Finally, in the upper menu choose "Product" -> "Build"(or simply press command + B).

 ## Maintainers